 The Port of Brisbane’s Fisherman Island precinct adjoins the Brisbane bay side suburbs of Wynnum and Manly.
 Further along the Brisbane River, Port operations occur adjacent to the south side suburbs of Hemmant and the northern suburbs of Pinkenba and Hamilton.

-However the influence of our activities is as far-reaching as the Queensland hinterlands and northern New South Wales, where agricultural and mining commodities are produced and transported to the Port of Brisbane for export.
+However, the influence of our activities is as far-reaching as the Queensland hinterlands and northern New South Wales, where agricultural commodities are produced and transported to the Port of Brisbane for export.

 Community Consultative Committee

 Our Community Consultative Committee comprises representatives from conservation, business and community groups with an interest in PBPL's activities and its impact on neighbouring communities.

 This committee provides a link to our stakeholders and local communities through whom we raise awareness about the port, its development and plans for the future.
 The committee meets quarterly.

 The Port of Brisbane Visitors’ Centre, is located on the ground floor of the Port Office

 and provides an interactive educational experience including how the port works, where Australia exports goods to and which countries we import goods from.
 The Visitors Centre will also include interactive displays of the Port’s dedicated migratory shorebird roost.

 PBPL is committed to listening to and learning from local community feedback as we seek to continually improve Port operations and minimise our impacts on port customers, the local community and environment.

 We encourage feedback about all aspects of the port.
 If you are a member of the community, a customer or a local resident, you can contact PBPL on (07) 3258 4888 or email [email protected].

 For the latest community news stories, please click here.